ome/omero-guides/iviewer.rst

 #.
 We can synchronize the viewers by adding them both to the same sync Group.

-    f.
-Click the sync icon \ |image13| in the top-left corner and select the first option in the dropdown menu.
+    - Click the sync icon \ |image13| in the top-left corner and select the first option in the dropdown menu.

-    g.
-Repeat for the other viewer.
+    - Repeat for the other viewer.

-    h.
-Now both Images have the Z/T and View (zoom and position of viewport) synchronized.
+    - Now both Images have the Z/T and View (zoom and position of viewport) synchronized.

        .. image:: images/Iviewer14.png